Revision Bariatric Surgery in New Jersey | Top Bariatric Surgeons

 A Common Bariatric Revision Surgery

 If you lose 50 percent of your desired weight loss goal following a bariatric procedure without complications, your doctor considers the operation to be a success.
-When this doesn’t occur, you may need to undergo testing to determine why the surgery failed.
+When starting at very high BMI’s, despite this amount of weight loss, you still may suffer from medical problems and require an additional surgery to help get you to your weight loss goals.
+If you haven’t reached your weight loss goals, you may need to undergo testing to determine how we can help you get there.
 This process determines whether or not you’d benefit from further testing or another procedure.

 Risks and Results of Revision Weight Loss Surgery